 The site does have a fairly robust collection of articles to educate you about tires, including buying guides.
 Just click the “learn” link at the top right hand area of the site to access quite a lot of information.

 As with any tire shop, SimpleTires’ prices vary depending on which tire you’re buying.
-For example, with a 2016 Lexus ES, we saw prices ranging from under $80 for low-recognition brands to over $200 for premium tires.
-Coupons and discounts are available, including a 5% military discount.
+For example, with a 2016 Lexus ES, we saw prices ranging from under $99 for low-recognition brands to over $250 for premium tires.
+Coupons and discounts are available, including military and healthcare worker discounts.
 The company also advertises up to 20% off if you sign up for their email and text message marketing program.

 Tires are shipped via companies like FedEx and UPS.
 SimpleTire’s site says orders are processed 30 minutes after they’re placed.
 Shipping speeds will largely depend on the carrier’s schedule.
 The good news is that shipping is free.

 You can either have tires shipped to your home to be installed at a shop of your choice, or you can choose one of SimpleTire’s network of shops and pay for your installation when you check out.
-If you pick the latter option, the tires will be shipped to the store you choose, and all you need to do is schedule an appointment to have them installed.
+If you pick the latter option, the tires will be shipped to the store you choose, and you can even schedule your installation appointment during the checkout process.
+The company has designed the process to be as simple as possible, hence the name.

 Defective and incorrect orders can be returned for a full refund or credit toward a replacement.
 If you want to return tires because you’ve changed your mind, you can do that within 30 days of delivery.
 Tires returned for that reason must be unused and unmounted.
 You’ll get a refund minus a $15 handling fee per tire.
 That fee is waived if you ordered the wrong size, but place another order for the correct size with SimpleTire.